-Savory, crisp and crumbly sesame seed cookies based on vegetable fat.
+Savory, crisp and crumbly sesame seed cookies based on vegetable oil.
 Basically I use oils in all my recipes.
-Butter is being used only when it’s necessary.
+Butter is being used only when it’s extremely necessary.
 The reason is that oils are plain and butter usually contains lots of additives.

-Why should the cheese be crumbly?
+Why should be used the crumbly cheese in the recipe?
 Because then its little curds will create puff-like texture.
+Enjoy!:)

 150 g goat cheese/firm mozzarella/halloumi [crumbling white cheese]

 100 g sour cream

 75 ml vegetable oil [in my case olive oil]

 200 g flour

 handful of black sesame seeds